 Security of Possessions

-The School cannot guarantee the safety of personal property.
+The School cannot guarantee the safety of personal property that has been confiscated.
 Occasionally students lose or mislay their belongings.
 All clothes and personal property should be marked with the student’s name.

 To ensure their safety, students’ bags may be locked in classrooms during the lunch period, and not left unattended in other areas.
 Expensive clothes or shoes and valuable items of any kind should not be brought to School; these include mobile phones, jewellery, radios, electronic games, cameras and iPod’s.
 Money carried should be in the smallest amounts possible and should not be left in bags or cloakrooms.
 The School is not financially liable for any item of property that may go missing.
 For a relatively small amount of money, up to £1,000 of insurance cover for clothes and other possessions outside the home, may be added to the standard house contents insurance policy.